UCL/rsd-engineeringcourse/session03/intro.md

 --------------------

-Code that *is* good style, but you're not familiar with, or that colleagues might not be familiar wiht
+Code that *is* good style, but you're not familiar with, or that colleagues might not be familiar with

 ``` cpp
 for (auto agent : agents) { \\ C++11 range based for loop